jcs224/oak_sessions/README.md

 ```

 ## Storage

+You can specify the storage layer used to store session data.
+Here are the supported storage layers:

+* **Memory**: Stores all session data within memory.
+Good for debugging and testing, but should not be used in production.
+* **SQLite**: Uses a SQLite database to store session data.
+Internally, the deno [sqlite](https://deno.land/x/sqlite) library is used to interact with a SQLite database.
+Requires filesystem access.
+* **Redis**: Uses a Redis database to store session data.
+Internally, the deno [redis](https://deno.land/x/redis) library is used to interact with a Redis database.
+Requires a separate Redis server.
+* **Webdis**: Uses a Webdis endpoint to store session data.
+Webdis is a Redis server which allows you to use Redis with an HTTP endpoint.
+This is ideal for serverless environments, or anywhere that only HTTP endpoints can be accessed (such as Deno Deploy).
+Requires a Webdis URL.

 By default, `MemoryStorage` is the storage driver, but you can (and should in production) use a more robust and persistent storage driver.
-Here are some options:

 ### SQLite
 ```ts